-1.3 Rationale for the Model Integrated Relief Programme
+1.3 Model Integrated Relief Programme (2005)

-The 2004 Hurricane Season impact on CDERA Participating States has presented the opportunity to review the current instruments and policies for disaster response and relief coordination.
-A critical element for review is the relief mechanisms utilized by Participating States immediately after the impact of hazards which can have devastating effects on the normal transport and distribution mechanisms.
+The 2004 Hurricane Season impact on CDERA Participating States presented the opportunity to review the current instruments and policies for disaster response and relief coordination.
+In this regard the 2004 Model Integrated Relief Programme was developed which included a Model Policy and Plan.
+However, the adoption and adaptation rate among PSs was not expansive.

+Relief Management continues to be a critical element for development.
+This was evident in the operations for Hurricanes Maria and Irma in 20172, Tropical Storm Erika in 20153 as well as the December rains in 20134.

 While some states may have contingency plans for distributing relief supplies most have not elaborated a comprehensive programme for relief management.

-At a regional level there already exists the Relief Policy and Donations Management Policy promoted by CDERA which focus on the organization and logistics of accessing relief supplies.
-Additionally, the warehouse module of the Search and Rescue (SAR) programme addresses some issues regarding storage and maintenance.
+At a regional level there already exists the Relief Policy and Donations Management Policy promoted by CDEMA which focus on the organization and logistics of accessing relief supplies.
+Additionally, the CDEMA Sub Regional Warehousing Guideline 2013addresses some issues regarding inventory management, financing, transportation and shipping, the virtual warehouse, storage and maintenance among others.
 Finally, there is the Relief and Supplies Tracking System (RSTS) software which was used to electronically track the process from the issuance of requests to victim needs.